0chain/zboxcli/README.md

 * Make a folder called .zcn
 * copy devb.yml file from zboxcli\samples\config to the new .zcn folder
 * Also move zbox.exe to that folder if desired.
-* You should now be able to run the command and get the help menu
+* You should now be able to run the "zbox" command and get the help menu

-        zbox

-## How to Build the code?
-Run the following command:

-        make install

-zbox application will be built in the current folder.

-**Note**: zbox is an alias of zboxcli

 ## Getting started with zbox
 ### Before you start
 Before you start playing with zbox, you need to access the blockchain.
-Go to sample/clusters folder in the repo, and choose a suitable cluster to copy to your ~/.zcn folder and then rename it as nodes.yaml file.
+Go to sample/clusters folder in the repo, and choose a  network.
+Copy it to your ~/.zcn folder and then rename it as nodes.yaml file.

+    mkdir ~/.zcn
+    cp ~/.zcn/devB.yaml ~/.zcn/nodes.yaml

 ### Setup
-The zbox command line uses the ~/.zcn/nodes.yaml file at runtime to point to the cluster specified in that file.
+The zbox command line uses the ~/.zcn/nodes.yaml file at runtime to point to the network specified in that file.

 ### Commands
 Note in this document, we will show only the commands, response will vary depending on your usage, so may not be provided in all places.